Trump, Mueller, Putin among Time Person of the Year candidates

-Time magazine released its shortlist of candidates to be named its annual Person of the Year.
+Time magazine on Monday released its shortlist of finalists for its annual Person of the Year.
 The list includes special counsel Robert Mueller, Russian President Vladimir Putin and U.S. President Donald Trump.

 The 10 candidates are: